preeteeshsharma/sample_app/README.md

+# A twitter like web application with features like astatus feed for each user.
-# Ruby on Rails Tutorial sample application
+# Developed while learning Ruby on Rails from the book Rails Tutorial by Michael Hartl.